11382chagar/Data-Cleaning/README.md

-# Data-Cleaning
+# Data Cleaning
-This is a small collection of projects highlighting my data cleaning skills in different languages.
+Ahhh data cleaning.
+The thing that data professionals love to hate, but know it's vitally important for any data project.
+The data cleaning and preparation process can make up upwards of 80% of an analysts time spent on a project.
+For this reason, having a clear and repeatable data cleaning process is important.
+Here are a few projects that I've put together highlighting my data cleaning skills in different languages.